kmwtechnology/solrkafka/README.md

 ### Create Your Collection Schema

-> Note: as of now, the schema MUST be completed before the importer is run, or it will leave your collection schema
-> in an inconsistent state.

-For tests, send this body in a request to `POST <solr_endpoint>/solr/<collection>/schema` to update your Solr collection's schema:
+For tests, send this body in a request to `POST <solr_endpoint>/solr/<collection>/schema` to update your Solr collection's schema if you want an explicitly defined schema:

+> Note: the schema can also be dynamically created from input documents, so this step is not necessary anymore.

 ```json
 {